swat-ds/reactor-rooom/_projects/chernobyl-narrative.md

   teaser: assets/images/lam.png
 contributors:
     - name: Gwendolyn Lam
-      bio: "Gwendolyn is pursuing an environmental major with biology focus and a statistics minor.
-She is in the class of 2023 and unsure why she has decided on the statistics minor.
+      bio: "'23 is pursuing an environmental major with biology focus and a statistics minor and unsure why she has decided on the statistics minor.
 You can probably find her in the gardens on campus (working on the grounds crew with a colorful hat) or in the Crum watching some birds."
 embed:
     type: arcgis
     id: f81a8de04c0e4c9bb1507fe1fa48366d